 1901: Sarah Parrott was still living at 4 Bollington Road but was a widow.
 She was listed as a farmer.
 She still had five of her children living with her aged between twelve and thirty years.
 Their occupations were cotton operative, blacksmith, wheelwright and dressmaker.

 1911: There are two households living at 4 Bollington Road at this time.
 They were the families of two of the sons of William and Sarah Parrott.
 Firstly George Parrott aged thirty three years listed as a farmer, and his wife Sarah aged thirty eight years and originally from Wilmslow, Cheshire.
 They had a son Reginald and a daughter Jessie, aged three and two years respectively and both were born in Bollington.
 There was also a servant living with them.
-His name was frank Downes and he was eighteen years old and from Pott Shrigley near Bollington.
+His name was Frank Downes and he was eighteen years old and from Pott Shrigley near Bollington.
 He was a farm labourer.

-George Parrott`s brother John James and his family were supposedly also living at 4 Bollington Road in 1911 however, they are also listed as living at 10 Bollington Road in this year.
+George Parrott`s brother John James and his family were supposedly also living at 4 Bollington Road in 1911, however, they are also listed as living at 10 Bollington Road in this year.
 John James was thirty two years old and was listed as a wheelwright.
 His wife Martha Ann was two years older than her husband and she originated from Kettleshulme, High Peak.
 They had three young children aged between ten months and four years, all were born in Bollington.
-The middle child, a son was later listed in the Bollington Cross National School records as living at Heywood Farm as opposed to 4 Bollington Road so assumable the name of the farm was changed to Heywood Farm some time after 1911 and before 1920.
+The middle child, a son was later listed in the Bollington Cross National School records as living at Heywood Farm as opposed to 4 Bollington Road so presumably the name of the farm was changed to Heywood Farm some time after 1911 and before 1920.

 1939: John J Parrott and his wife Martha were still at Heywood Farm aged sixty and sixty two years old respectively.
 John was still a wheelwright.
 There was also May (Annie M) Truman living at the farm, she was forty six years old and described as married but there is no mention of her husband on this census.
-May was a hammer machinist for silk hankerchiefs.
+May was a hammer machinist for silk handkerchiefs.
 Presumably the following two persons were May`s children, Enid McKinley (Truman) who was aged nineteen years and was described as a confectioner, and Herbert Truman who was twenty two and was an under gardener.
 Both were single.

 Roly Wade was born in 1915 and died in 2009.
 He had at least three daughters named Mary, Lynda and Margaret.

-1980: Keith Goodwin a sculptor and lecturer in Manchester was living at Heywood farm in the 1980s
+1980: Keith Goodwin a sculptor and lecturer in Manchester was living at Heywood Farm in the 1980s.

 Listing